Hong Kong 1 July marches: 2019

 The 1 July marches coincided with the ongoing anti-extradition bill protests.
 Organisers claim that around 550,000 people turned up to protest, a record breaking turnout as the organisers claimed.
 However, police claimed 190,000 joined the protest rally.
-Researchers combining artificial intelligence and manual counting techniques concluded that a total of 265,000 people marched.
+Researchers combining artificial intelligence and statistical counting techniques reported an initial count of 265,000 people marched, and an adjusted total of 276,970 was published a peer-reviewed journal.
 Independent polling organisation, PORI, estimated attendance at 260,000.
 Reuters counted the number of protestors at one location over 15-minute periods during the march and came to an estimate of 227,000 people in total.

 Before the march, youths had begun besieging the Legislative Council building.
 The march was later diverted to Chater Road in Central due to the people amassed in front of the Legislative Council.

 At around 9 pm local time, hundreds of protesters stormed the legislature after breaking through the glass walls and metal doors of the building.
 Protesters caused extensive damage by ransacking the premises, damaging portraits of former pro-Beijing presidents of the Legislative Council, and smashing furniture.
 Protesters spray-painted slogans, hung up signs and erected barricades.
 The police started using tear gas to disperse protesters around the LegCo at 12:05 am, and reached the building 15 minutes later.

 By early 5 July, there had been at least 66 arrests and first formal charges laid in connection with the incident.